Kotlin/KEEP/proposals/statics.md

 value class whose scope contains all the static declarations from the scope of the corresponding class.

 The value of the static projection `<ClassName>.static` it the only member of its own type `<ClassName>.static` that is a direct subtype of `Any`.
-The types of different static scope project are always unreleased despite relations of the corresponding classes.
+The types of different static scope projections are always unrelated despite relations of the corresponding classes.
 For example, even if class `B` is subclass of class `A`, the `B.static` type is not a subtype of `A.static` type.